 As a young high school baseball player, I used to dread indoor baseball practice.
 I would have rather been playing baseball outside in the Wisconsin winter instead of being stuck in the gym.
 Indoor baseball practices meant waiting in line to hit 15 balls, only about half of which were actually hittable.
-Because of strict rules stating that players could not attend practices ran by the actual coaches during the off season, we were generally stuck with parents volunteering their time.
-A few of these volunteers might have mistaken themselves for our coaches, but that’s neither here nor there.
-Basically what I’m getting at is that most of these “Indoor Workouts” were really an “Indoor Waste Of Time.”
+Because of strict rules stating that players could not attend practices directed by their actual coaches during the off season, we were generally stuck with parents volunteering their time and trying their best.
+A few of these volunteers might have actually mistaken themselves for our coaches, but that’s neither here nor there.
+Basically what I’m getting at is that most of these gym practices were not an “Indoor Workout” but instead were really an “Indoor Waste of Time.”

 It wasn’t until my senior year of high school that these indoor workouts became enjoyable and productive.
 Word eventually got out between players that our winter workouts were no longer just a waste of time and suddenly our participation numbers grew!
 The reason for all of this was because one former player who played at the collegiate level volunteered to run our indoor baseball practice.
 He had productive and exciting drills that actually worked with limited indoor space.

 I’ve outlined a few of these drills below with the help of Beacon’s own, Kody Parman.
 Kody was a standout infielder who played collegiate baseball for Edgewood College here in Madison until 2013.
 He also shared the same frustration as me with his lackluster youth indoor workouts.
 These drills are meant to give you and your team a starting point for the off season, so get creative!
 Also, make sure to check out some of the products we offer at Beacon Athletics — such as, the Phantom Indoor Batting Cage or our awesome Phantom Hitting Stations – that are specifically designed for teams to get the most out of their indoor baseball practice without breaking the budget.

 1. Warm Up Drills